 “Desi and I have traveled all over this country as well as Europe and Central America.
 We’ve spent time in and fell in love with cities like Nashville, LA, and Dublin.
 We have often talked about moving to Dublin for a few years… but deep down we know that Tulsa is home.
 We have a wealth of amazing talent to work and collaborate with here.
 We have the Woody Guthrie Center providing us with a fulfilling mission teaching children how to play together as a band in an After School Program.
 Now we have the Bob Dylan archives, the Gathering place, Tulsa FMAC, the OK Pop Museum, the Oklahoma Film and Music office and so many other great things to come that list is too long to recount.
 No matter where we go or what we do, Oklahoma will always be the place we call home,” said Cody Clinton.

-For more information and to listen to her music, please visit Desi and Cody’s listing in the Oklahoma Music Directory.
+For more information and to listen to their music, please visit Desi and Cody’s listing in the Oklahoma Music Directory.